At celebrations held in 1908 to mark his Ministerial Jubilee, James ADAM recalled:

 2. James had spent 4 years as chaplain to the Edinburgh Night Asylum for Homeless Men, and would have observed first hand the ravages of alcohol abuse.
 He must also have begun to see serious indications of decline in his own uncle, Thomas ADAM, who would, within a year or so, be dead from the D.T.'s.

-Whatever the reasons, Scotland's loss became the Upper Lachlan District's gain, and James ADAM, M.A., headed off to the other side of the world, taking permanent leave of what was left of his family - his "brother" John, aged 23; his aunt Ann (aged 49, and now living at 123 Hawkhill, Dundee, where she continued her late brother's Spirits dealership); his uncle Thomas (aged 51, a Spirits Dealer at 227 Hawkhill, Dundee) with aunt Agnes and cousins Jean (27) and Agnes (22); and perhaps even an illegitimate sister or cousin, Elizabeth ADAM (23).
+Whatever the reasons, Scotland's loss became the Upper Lachlan District's gain, and James ADAM, M.A., headed off to the other side of the world, taking permanent leave of what was left of his family - his "brother" John, aged 23; his aunt Ann (aged 49, and now living at 123 Hawkhill, Dundee, where she continued her late brother's Spirits dealership - was she his mother?); his uncle Thomas (aged 51, a Spirits Dealer at 227 Hawkhill, Dundee) with aunt Agnes and cousins Jean (27) and Agnes (22); and perhaps even an illegitimate sister or cousin, Elizabeth ADAM (23).

 [An undated portrait photo of a young James ADAM, perhaps formal enough to be